How To Put Backspin On A Golf Ball

 A common time to do this is if you’re chipping onto the green and need the ball to fall back down closer to the hole.
 You need to learn how to put backspin on a golf ball to do this.

-The bad news is that backspin doesn’t come as naturally to a golfer as topspin does.
+However, that backspin doesn’t come as naturally to a golfer as topspin does.

-The good news is that you can learn and train yourself to start hitting nice backspin shots while you’re out playing.
+But we want to reassure you that you can learn and train yourself to start hitting nice backspin shots while you’re out playing.

 The even better news is that we are about to teach you the key steps and elements needed to generate a backspin on a golf ball.